 Electric Razor Technology

-All electric shavers can cut facial hair, but they aren't all created equal.
 The right type of electric razor for you depends on many factors, but you should first determine if you want to shave with a rotary or foil razor.
 They'll both give you a good shave, but you might prefer one over the other depending on how your facial hair grows.

 A foil electric razor's blades are covered by a thin layer of metal.
 The blades move along your face and cut your hair by capturing the hair in its slots.
 This type of razor gives you more precise trimming than a rotary razor when you shave your sideburns or other straight edges, but if a rotary razor has a precision trimmer, you can get that precise line just as easily with it.
 A foil razor is more effective for those who have fine hair that all grows in one direction.

 Electric Razors: How We Tested, What We Found

 It seems all the electric shaver manufacturers market their products as the most comfortable and the quickest to give you a close shave.
 We tested each of the electric razors on our lineup to determine the accuracy of these claims.